cockroachdb/docs/v23.1/aws-dms.md

     - If the output of [`SHOW SCHEDULES`](show-schedules.html) shows any backup schedules, run [`ALTER BACKUP SCHEDULE {schedule_id} SET WITH revision_history = 'false'`](alter-backup-schedule.html) for each backup schedule.
     - If the output of `SHOW SCHEDULES` does not show backup schedules, [contact Support](https://support.cockroachlabs.com) to disable revision history for cluster backups.
 - Manually create all schema objects in the target CockroachDB cluster.
 This is required in order for AWS DMS to populate data successfully.
-    - If you are migrating from a PostgreSQL database, [use the **Schema Conversion Tool**](../cockroachcloud/migrations-page.html) to convert and export your schema.
-Ensure that any schema changes are also reflected on your PostgreSQL tables, or add [transformation rules](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Transformations.html).
+    - If you are migrating from PostgreSQL, MySQL, Oracle, or Microsoft SQL Server, [use the **Schema Conversion Tool**](../cockroachcloud/migrations-page.html) to convert and export your schema.
+Ensure that any schema changes are also reflected on your tables, or add [transformation rules](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Transformations.html).
 If you make substantial schema changes, the AWS DMS migration may fail.

     {{site.data.alerts.callout_info}}
     All tables must have an explicitly defined primary key.
 For more guidance, see [Migrate Your Database to CockroachDB](migration-overview.html#step-1-convert-your-schema).